DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-well as other capabilities such as increased capacity to connect, mobilize and broadcast, improving citizens’ ability to advocate for improved governance.[^64] While ‘none of this \[has\] overturned power structures or ironed out inequality yet,’ Jeffrey and Doron comment that ‘it did make conditions “faster, more efficient and” – a matter of hope and promise – “more democratic”’.[^65]
+well as other capabilities such as increased capacity to connect, mobilize and broadcast, improving citizens’ ability to advocate for improved governance.[^64] While ‘none of this \[has\] overturned power structures or ironed out inequality yet’, Jeffrey and Doron comment that ‘it did make conditions “faster, more efficient and” – a matter of hope and promise – “more democratic”’.[^65]